 So what’s good to send in a self care package?
 Warmth & coziness.
 Bath bombs, candles, and herbal teas to warm and help facilitate sleep, are a great start.
 These gifts can be utilized immediately, or put away until the bereaved is ready, but they remind them to slow down and take time for themselves....which is essential.

-When in need of these gifts for tough times, check out my Sympathy & Comfort Collection, or reach out and see if we can find a better solution! ❤️
+When in need of these gifts for tough times, check out my Sympathy & Comfort Collection, or reach out and we can create your own gift. ❤️